 - When a kid has underdeveloped emotional intelligence and doesn’t know how to understand other’s emotions.

-If your child grabs something from his friend yelling ‘mine!’ or takes the last cookie from a plate immediately without asking anyone else or refuses to share his toys, he may be selfish.
+If your child grabs something from his friend yelling ‘mine!’ or takes the last cookie from a plate immediately without asking anyone else or refuses to share his toys, he might be selfish.

-How to deal with a selfish child?
-The first step to changing a child’s selfish behaviour is by realising that this behaviour is a big problem and not a temporary phase.
-To mend your child’s unselfish behaviour, here is what you can do.
+Are you wondering how to deal with a selfish child?
+The first step to changing a child’s selfish behaviour is by realising that this behaviour is a big problem, and not a temporary phase.
+To mend your child’s selfish behaviour, here is what you can do.

 1. Get to the Root

 To correct your child’s behaviour, tell him that such behaviour will not be tolerated.
-You have to be consistent and firm as this might be hard if the child is used to his every whim being fulfilled.
-Set rules that selfishness can never be displayed at home.
+You have to be consistent and firm as this might be hard if the child is used to every whim being fulfilled.
+Set rules that selfishness can never be displayed at home or anywhere else.
 Show your disapproval if your kid acts selfishly.
 Make sure you tell him why selfishness is wrong and make him aware of its consequences.